A zesty lemon loaf filled with blackberries and topped with a delicious lemon glaze. This bread is so easy to make and perfect for a summer treat!

 • In a large bowl, whisk together the greek yogurt, sugar, eggs, lemon zest, lemon juice, vanilla, and oil until well mixed.
 Add the dry ingredients to the wet and mix just until there are no streaks of flour left.
 Be careful not to overmix.

-• In a small bowl, toss the diced blackberries in 1 tablespoon of flour, and then gently fold them into the batter.
+• In a small bowl, toss the diced blackberries in 1 tbsp of flour, and then gently fold them into the batter.

 • Pour the batter into the loaf pan and bake for 60-75 minutes, or until a toothpick inserted into the middle comes out clean.
 If the top of your bread is browning too quickly, cover loosely with foil for the last 10 to 15 minutes of baking.